Azure-Samples/active-directory-verifiable-credentials-node/README.md

 }
 ```

-Once the VC is verified, you get a second, more complete, callback which contains all the details on what whas presented by the user.
+Once the VC is verified, you get a second, more complete, callback which contains all the details on what was presented by the user.

 ```JSON
 {